npmcdn-to-unpkg-bot/dEngine/README.md

 ## Documentation
 You can view the (incomplete) documentation for the Lua API at http://dandevpc.github.io/dEngine.
+Use the `DumpAPI` configuration to update the `dump.json` in the [Docs](https://github.com/DanDevPC/dEngine/tree/master/docs) project.

 ## License
 dEngine is a library licensed under the LGPL 3.0.